-From our conversations with staff, administrators, and students we conclude that the Department's MA programme is successful.
+From our conversations with staff, administrators, and students we conclude that the Department made a successful transition to a DL environment.
 Staff feel that they are well-supported in their teaching by the university.

-There are very good courses and training focusing on the specificities of e-learning for both students and teachers.
+There are very good courses and training focusing on the specificities of e-learning.
 Still, the pedagogical and not the technical aspects of technology are the most important, and they must always be the main focus in courses and training offered.
-The MA programme is compatible with e-learning pedagogy, but it is important to continue focusing on asynchronous learning activities and on students' cooperating and communicating through the introduction of more peer-reviewing of individual coursework.
+The BA programme is compatible with e-learning pedagogy, but it is important to continue focusing on asynchronous learning activities on students' cooperating and communicating through the introduction of more peer-reviewing of individual course work.